 The Walt Disney World Parks

 There are currently four parks in Walt Disney World:

 Magic Kingdom was the first to open in 1971, followed by EPCOT in 1982, Hollywood Studios (originally know as “Disney–MGM Studios”) in 1989, and Animal Kingdom in 1998.

 Though it is the smallest of the four parks in acreage, Magic Kingdom is the biggest park in the amount of “lands” and attractions it offers.
 Magic Kingdom is comprised of six main areas or lands, which are placed in a wheel spoke pattern around Cinderella Castle.
 These six lands are:

 - Liberty Square

-Visit the Magic Kingdom Overview page to learn more about this park.
+See our Guide to Magic Kingdom page to learn more about this park!